Scream 2: Plot

 Two Windsor College seniors, Maureen Evans and Phil Stevens, attend a sneak preview of Stab, a film based on the events of the Woodsboro massacre.
 (Note: As depicted in Scream (1996)) Briefly exiting the theater to use the restroom, Phil is killed by an individual donning a Ghostface costume, who proceeds to sit beside Maureen in Phil's place.
 The killer then stabs her repeatedly, unnoticed by the raucous crowd, leading her to climb up on stage in a cry for help, which the audience mistakes for a publicity stunt until she falls dead.

 The news media, including local journalist Debbie Salt, descend on Windsor College where Sidney Prescott is a student alongside her roommate Hallie McDaniel, her new boyfriend Derek Feldman, fellow Woodsboro survivor Randy Meeks and Derek's friend Mickey Altieri.
 Two other Woodsboro survivors arrive: police deputy Dewey Riley to offer Sidney protection, and reporter Gale Weathers to cover the incident.
 Gale and her new cameraman, Joel Jones, unsuccessfully try to stage a confrontation between Sidney and Cotton Weary, who is attempting to gain fame from his exoneration for the rape and murder of Sidney's mother, Maureen Prescott.

 That evening, Sidney and Hallie attend a party at the sorority house Delta Lambda Zeta.
 At Omega Beta Zeta, another nearby sorority house, Ghostface murders student Cici Cooper.
 After the partygoers leave to observe Cici's crime scene, Ghostface enters Delta Lambda Zeta and attacks Sidney.
 Ghostface injures Derek but flees when the police arrive.
-Later, after realizing that Cici is a diminutive for Casey, Gale theorizes that the new Ghostface is targeting students with the same names as the Woodsboro murder victims.
-Randy theorizes that the killer is likely someone Sidney knows and is patterning the homicides after a movie sequel.
+Later, after realizing that Cici is a diminutive for Casey, Gale theorizes that the new Ghostface is targeting students with similar names to the Woodsboro murder victims.
+Randy theorizes that the killer is likely someone Sidney already knows and is patterning the homicides after a movie sequel.
 Soon after, Ghostface calls Gale, Dewey, and Randy while they are together in daylight on the college campus.
-Despite their attempts to find him, Ghostface ultimately ambushes Randy, pulling him into Joel's media van, where he is murdered.
+Despite their attempts to find him, Ghostface ultimately ambushes Randy and pulls him into Joel's media van, where he is murdered.
 Shortly after, Joel, fearing he will be targeted next, skips town.